TimGrt/Ansible-Best-Practices/docs/development/extending.md

     1. This is the most generic [AnsibleError object](https://github.com/ansible/ansible/blob/devel/lib/ansible/errors/__init__.py){:target="_blank"}, depending on the specific plugin type you’re developing you may want to use different ones.
     2. Use this to convert plugin output to convert output into Python’s unicode type (*to_text*) or for wrapping other exceptions into error messages (*to_native*).
-    3. This is a non-standard dependency, the user needs to install this beforehand (e.g. `pip3 install netaddr --user`), therefor surrounding it with *try-except*. **Document necessary requirements!**
+    3. This is a non-standard dependency, the user needs to install this beforehand (e.g. `pip3 install netaddr --user`), therefore surrounding it with *try-except*. **Document necessary requirements!**
     4. Example plugin definition, this sorts a given list of IP addresses ( Jinja2 *sort* filter does not work correctly with IPs), it expects a list.
     5. Testing if input is a *list*, otherwise return an error message.
 Maybe another error type (e.g. *AnsibleFilterTypeError*) is more appropriate?
 What other exceptions need to be caught?
     6. This line sorts the list with the [*built-in Python sorted()*](https://docs.python.org/3/library/functions.html#sorted){:target="_blank"} library, the key specifies the comparison key for each list element, it uses the *netaddr* library.